ansumandotin/Svg-Land/README.md

 to to drive the animations which are deployed here to amke the design more intractive).
 2.The complete structure is only dealimg with the Vectors and composites.
-3.Free to ask me anything on this design via hello@ansuman.in 4.No copyrights stamped (*mean you can play wirth the designing as much as you can)
+3.Free to ask me anything on this design via hello@ansuman.in 4.No copyrights stamped (*mean you can play wirth this UI as much as you can)